Inuyasha Lead Cast Members Kappei Yamaguchi, Satsuki Yukino Indicate Return

 posted on by Rafael Antonio Pineda

-Voice actors Kappei Yamaguchi (Inuyasha's title character) and Satsuki Yukino (Inuyasha's Kagome) both indicated on their respective Twitter accounts on Monday that they have been confirmed to return to the Inuyasha franchise.
-Their posts did not specifically mention the title of the upcoming Yashahime: Princess Half-Demon (Han'yō no Yasha Hime) anime spinoff, only that their participation in an unspecified Inuyasha project was "confirmed."
+Voice actors Kappei Yamaguchi (Inuyasha's title character) and Satsuki Yukino (Inuyasha's Kagome) both reported on their respective Twitter accounts on Monday about when they were confirmed for the Inuyasha anime.
+Their posts did not specifically mention being confirmed for the upcoming Yashahime: Princess Half-Demon (Han'yō no Yasha Hime) anime spinoff, only on their participation in the Inuyasha franchise.

 The new anime will premiere in fall 2020.

-Note: Update: Yamaguchi and Yukino were posting about their memories about when they were confirmed for the original Inuyasha anime, and not confirming their return to the franchise.
-Thanks, kazenoyume and Somer-_-